Recognition of Seifert fibered spaces with boundary is in NP

 \section{Recognising Seifert fibered spaces with boundary is in NP}

-\begin{prop} Deciding if a 3-manifold $M$ with triangulation $\mathcal{T}$ is a Seifert fibered space with only multiplicity two singular fibres and non-empty boundary, other than $S^1\times D^2$, $S^1\times S^1\times I$ and $K\ttimes I$, is in \NP.
-When $M$ is such a Seifert fibered space, giving its Seifert data is in \FNP{} and there is a degree two normal horizontal surface and one normal fibre on each boundary component such that these properties can be certified in polynomial time. \end{prop}
+\begin{prop} Deciding if a 3-manifold $M$ with triangulation $\mathcal{T}$ is a Seifert fibered space with non-empty boundary and (a non-zero number of) singular fibers of only multiplicity two, other than $S^1\times D^2$, $T^2\times I$ and $K\ttimes I$, is in \NP.
+When $M$ is such a Seifert fibered space, deciding if it admits a certain set of Seifert data is in \NPcoNP{}, and there is a degree two normal horizontal surface and one normal fiber on each boundary component such that these properties can be certified in polynomial time. \end{prop}

-\begin{proof} The data given in the certificate is the following: \begin{enumerate} \item the Seifert data of $M$; \item two collections of disjoint normal essential vertical annuli $C$ in $\mathcal{T}$, of total weight at most $c^{|\mathcal{T}|^2}$, for a fixed constant $c$, where the complement of $C$ is the union of a solid torus neighbourhood of each singular fibre and a circle bundle over a surface; \item a triangulation of $\mathcal{T}\backslash\backslash C$ from Corollary~\ref{corr:cutalongsurfacestriangulation}, with a record of the normal curves from the boundaries of the components of $C$; \item the data from the certificate in Proposition~\ref{prop:circlebundlerecognitionNP} for $\mathcal{T}\backslash\backslash C$; \item a fundamental normal essential disc in each solid torus component of $\mathcal{T}\backslash\backslash C$; \item a degree two horizontal fundamental normal surface $F$ in $\mathcal{T}$; \end{enumerate}
+\begin{proof} The data given in the certificate is the following: \begin{enumerate} \item the Seifert data of $M$; \item a collection of disjoint normal essential vertical annuli $C$ in $\mathcal{T}$, of total edge weight at most $c^{\norm{\mathcal{T}}^2}$, for a fixed constant $c$, where the complement of $C$ is the union of a solid torus neighbourhood of each singular fiber and a circle bundle over a surface; \item a triangulation of $\mathcal{T}\backslash\backslash C$ from Lemma~\ref{lemma:cutalongsurfacestriangulation}, with a record of the normal curves from the boundaries of the components of $C$; \item the data from the certificate in Proposition~\ref{prop:circlebundlerecognitionNP} for $\mathcal{T}\backslash\backslash C$; \item a fundamental normal essential disc in each solid torus component of $\mathcal{T}\backslash\backslash C$; \item a degree two horizontal fundamental normal surface $F$ in $\mathcal{T}$; \end{enumerate}

-\begin{claim} The data of this certificate exists and is of size at most polynomial in $|\mathcal{T}|$. \end{claim}
+\begin{claim} The data of this certificate exists and is of size at most polynomial in $\norm{\mathcal{T}}$. \end{claim}